-active or had their own, separate property, the jurisprudence, 16 court practice, 17 and also the drafters of the Hungarian Civil Code of 1916 (§ 27) called for a post-divorce alimentation of the former husband by the guilty wife.
+drafters of the Hungarian Civil Code of 1916 (§ 27) called for a post-divorce alimentation of the former husband by the guilty wife.

 At the beginning of the 19th century, under the influence of Napoleon's Civil Code (1804), several modern civil codes came into effect across Europe.
 In the Austrian part of the monarchy, it was the Civil Code of 1811 (ABGB), with sections 44-136 regulating family and marital law.
 This Code was in effect in Slovakian territory during the decade of neo-absolutism after 1852.
 The conception of marriage reinforced women's unequal status, with the man as the head of the family, and women obligated to follow, assist in household matters, and obey his commands.
-Codification of civil law in Hungary was a long and diverse process.
+"Codification of civil law in Hungary was a long and diverse process.
 Codification ideas got central attention only at the beginning of the 20th century.
-In 1902 a version of the general part of a future civil code was drafted but never became a binding legal document.
+In 1902 a version of the general part of a future civil code was drafted but never became a binding legal document."

-Therefore, Tripartitum continued to be in effect, amended through constitutional and legal changes - but only a few acts addressed private matters.21 Paradoxically, the preservation of feudal privileges in the aristocracy inadvertently had positive consequences, maintaining some provisions of women's property rights during marriage, and ensuring widows' financial security.
-The above-mentioned Act of 1874 not only changed the age limits for attaining majority, but it also even emancipated women from paternal guardianship upon reaching the age of 24, making them legally independent until marriage.
+Therefore, Tripartitum continued to be in effect, amended through constitutional and legal changes - but only a few Acts addressed private matters.
+Paradoxically, the preservation of feudal privileges in the aristocracy inadvertently had positive consequences, maintaining some provisions of women's property rights during marriage, and ensuring widows' financial security.
+The above-mentioned Act of 1874 not only changed the age limits for attaining majority, it even emancipated women from paternal guardianship upon reaching the age of 24, making them legally independent until marriage.
 Hungarian law exhibited exceptional liberalism compared to the Austrian part of the monarchy and most Western European countries.
 In these regions, women were perpetually under paternal guardianship, transitioning to marital guardianship, which also included control over their property.
 In both parts of the monarchy, mothers wielded parental authority only in the case of illegitimate children or widowhood.
-In Hungary, if not stated otherwise in the testament, mothers automatically became guardians, while in Austria, it was the grandfather, followed by the mother.22
+In Hungary, if not stated otherwise in the testament, mothers automatically became guardians, while in Austria, it was the grandfather, followed by the mother.